-As CHRO at IBM, Diane has shaped a culture of continuous learning, innovation and agility.
+As former CHRO at IBM, Diane shaped a culture of continuous learning, innovation and agility.
 She has also digitally transformed the HR function, incorporating AI and automation across all offerings.

 Marshall is ranked the world’s #1 executive coach and is the only person to be honored twice by Thinkers50 as the top-ranked Leadership Thinker in the World.

 Skip is the former CEO of the Executive Leadership Council, the preeminent membership organization for the development of global black leaders, and former CHRO of TIAA.

 As SVP of HR at 3M, Kristen leads 3M's global HR teams, supporting 96,000+ employees in more than 80 countries.